 Salmon is one of my favorite go-to proteins for weeknight meals.
 My recipes calls for cubed salmon on a skewer.
 Skewers are fun and festive.
 Skewers also ensure that every nook and cranny is filled with glaze.
 When broiled under high heat, the corners caramelize into crispy, charred edges.
 YUM!

 Miso is Japanese fermented soybean paste.
 The flavor of Miso is salty and rich, as most fermented items tend to be.
-The benefits of fermentation are many: gut-healthy bacteria, umami-rich flavor, and a long shelf-life.
+There’s lots of umami flavor.

 I’ve tried different kinds of Miso for this recipe and they all seem to work.
-Lighter-colored Miso pastes (White, Shiro) result in a mild miso flavor; darker-colored Miso pastes (Brown Rice, Red) result in a stronger, more intense miso flavor.
+Lighter-colored Miso paste (White, Shiro) results in a mild miso flavor; darker-colored Miso paste (Brown Rice, Red) results in a stronger, more intense miso flavor.
+All are good!

 Maple Syrup adds a mild, deeply flavored sweetness.
 Honey is also a good substitute.
 But don’t skimp on this!
 The sweetness perfectly balances the salty pungency of the miso.

 Mirin is a sweet cooking wine that is essential to Korean cooking.
 Different from Chinese rice wine, I’d describe it as a syrupy and sweet cooking wine.
-Koreans add a little bit to meat and seafood dishes, primarily to take away the gamey taste and smell.
+Koreans add Mirin to meat and seafood dishes, primarily to take away the gamey taste and smell.
 Also, a little bit of booze adds major flavor!

 How to Make Miso Glazed Salmon Skewers: